roq-trading/roq-phemex-futures/src/roq/phemex_futures/index.rst

   This seems intermittent and we have not yet found a good explanation for this.
   Upon seeing the error message, the gateway proceeds to disconnecting and trying again.

-* The REST connection will only report the "pending" order status.
+* The REST connection only seems to report a "pending" order status.
   The final confirmation will arrive on the WS connection.
+  Roq's OMS should be able to filter between WS and REST based on proper sequencing.

+* ModifyOrder can not be supported.
-* The exchange only support cancel-replace (not modify)
+  The exchange only support cancel-replace (not modify).

+* Positions are not reported as "lots".
+  There seems to be some base/quote conversion happening.

 References